Megamjm/Comfyvn-ToolProject/docs/studio_phase6_audio.md

 Scope
 -----
 Phase 6 establishes the audio subsystem for speech synthesis, adaptive music, and cache controls.
-The initial implementation focuses on API scaffolding and logging so downstream teams can swap in real engines without breaking contracts.
+The pipelines now delegate to ComfyUI workflows when available, while retaining deterministic local fallbacks so automated tests and offline work remain stable.

 Subsystem Components
 --------------------
-- Core stubs in `comfyvn/core/audio_stub.py` generate deterministic artifacts and sidecars.
+- Core pipelines in `comfyvn/core/audio_stub.py` and `comfyvn/core/music_remix.py` drive ComfyUI workflows (TTS + MusicGen) when configured, with deterministic synthetic fallbacks if the server/workflows are unavailable.
 - API layer exposes `/api/tts/*` for synthesis and `/voice/*` for GUI voice management.
 - Asset registry integrations store generated files under `exports/tts/` with JSON metadata.
 - Future music remix endpoints will piggyback on the same logging and provenance patterns.